Last Updated on January 17, 2022 by Oddmund Groette

 But with experience, I am more aware of my weaknesses and adjust my trading accordingly.
 It sounds easy, but is still so difficult!

-Introversion vs. extroversion
+Introversion vs. extroversion in trading

 I have many trading books on my bookshelf, and over the weekend I had a look at David Cohens Fear, Greed and Panic – The Psychology of The Market.